 The Viennese Waltz is a frequently appearing dance on BBC Strictly Come Dancing.
 The 2021 show champions, Rose Ayling-Ellis and Giovanni Pernice, performed a Viennese Waltz to Alicia Keys’s Fallin' and subsequently gained the joint-highest score of the series for the dance.
 The dance itself is graceful and appears effortless, calling for an extended long neck, many transitions in and out of hold, and quick moving through the dancefloor.
 Its emotive storytelling portrays a romantic break-up, the opening showing the pair communicating through British Sign-Language before launching into the waltz – the first time that BSL was featured in a Strictly dance routine.

-To hear the original masters of the Viennese Waltz in concert and enjoy the likes of Johann Strauss II’s Blue Danube and the Myrtle Blossoms waltzes, join us for WNO Orchestra’s Return to Vienna concerts, touring around Wales and England between 5 – 21 January 2023.
+To hear the original masters of the Viennese Waltz in concert, join us for WNO Orchestra’s A New Year's Celebration tour, touring around Wales and England between 3-17 January 2023.